leotangram/ComicBook/README.md

 ## Run Local project

+- You need add your API_KEY from [ComiVine](https://comicvine.gamespot.com/api/)

+- Change `.env.template` file to `.env` and add your API_KEY

-To run local you need the next comands
+- To run local you need the next comands

 ```
 yarn or npm i